sabouaram/Virtual-Credit-Cards-project-/README.md

 1. **User Registration**:
    - Users must first register for an account on our platform.
 During registration, they provide necessary personal information.

-2. **Wish Receipt Requirement**:
+2. **Whish Receipt Requirement**:
-   - To use the virtual credit card generation service, users are required to have a valid Wish money transfer receipt.
+   - To use the virtual credit card generation service, users are required to have a valid Whish money transfer receipt.
    - This receipt serves as proof of funds and initiates the process.

-3. **Uploading Wish Receipt**:
+3. **Uploading Whish Receipt**:
-   - Once registered, users can log in to their accounts and upload their Wish money transfer receipts.
+   - Once registered, users can log in to their accounts and upload their Whish money transfer receipts.
    - Our system verifies the receipt's details, including the transferred amount.

 4. **Account Verification**: